zussman/bewd/classnotes/week2.md

 ##Github Basics
 You can use git and github to version your files.
 Github has a cool feature called "organizations" that allow you to siphon your work between personal work for yourself and business work you make for your company.
 That's nice to know.

+Keep your commit messages to 50 characters or less!